czhangy/UCLA-Core/Upper-Divs/CS-131/notes.md

     - Worried about what the programming language looks like without worrying about what it means
     - Ambiguity is sometime desirable in English, but not in programming languages
   - Why you should prefer one syntax to another
-    - It’s what people are already used to (why Java looks like C++)
+    - It's what people are already used to (why Java looks like C++)
-    - It’s simple and regular (Lisp)
+    - It's simple and regular (Lisp)
-    - It’s readable
+    - It's readable
-      - Leibniz’s criterion: a proposition’s form should mirror its meaning
+      - Leibniz's criterion: a proposition's form should mirror its meaning
-    - It’s writable/concise
+    - It's writable/concise
-    - It’s redundant - prefer redundancy to catch mistakes
+    - It's redundant - prefer redundancy to catch mistakes
-    - It’s unambiguous
+    - It's unambiguous
 - Syntax technical issues
   - 2 levels of syntax is very common
     - Lower level: tokenization - easy - still matters + performance